Raclette2K/RadioRecorder/README.md

 - `stope` stop the recording and exit
 - `clean` delete all records in the data folder (and every file in it to be fair)
 - `conf` start the configuration assistant
+### Listen to previous recording
+Sadly, RadioRecorder uses the AU format.
+If you have a player that can read them natively it's nice and I'd be happy to know the name of it.
+Else, open Audacity and use the `File->Import->Raw Data` function.
+A window will appear and you need to enter the same configuration as RadioRecorder.
+Once done, you can listen to your file and if you want to convert it into something else, use the `File->Export Audio` function.